-- 3.8.1 The Council establishes clear channels of communication with all sections of the community, other stakeholders and local partners, ensuring accountability and encouraging open consultation. - 3.8.2 During 2014/15 a number of consultations sought the views of the community.
-In line with the Community Engagement Strategy to ensure access and quality of consultations, the Council utilises a corporate consultation portal. - 3.8.3 The Council enhances the accountability for service delivery and effectiveness of other public service providers as it is a key member of the Bracknell Forest Partnership which brings together agencies that deliver public services including, inter alia, Parish Councils, Police, Fire and Rescue Service, and the Clinical Commissioning Group and with businesses and people that represent voluntary organisations and the community.
-Bracknell Forest Partnership is underpinned by a Governance Protocol and Memorandum of Agreement between the organisations and has a single purpose, namely to improve the quality of life for local people.
-During 2014/15 the Council continued to implement its Partnership Community Engagement Strategy. - 3.8.4 The Council's Partnership Governance and Framework Toolkit ensures good governance arrangements are incorporated in respect of partnerships and other joint working as identified by the Audit Commission's report on the governance of partnerships.
-A strategic risk register and associated action plans were developed for the Bracknell Forest Partnership and during 2014/15 the Council implemented action plans to mitigate key risks. - 3.8.5 The Council has approved Public Participation Schemes for the Overview and Scrutiny Commission, and its Panels and the Health and Well Being Board.
-The schemes aim to enhance public engagement and give residents a further opportunity to inform Councillors about the things that concern them. - 3.8.6 During 2014/15, to increase transparency, make information more readily accessible to the citizen and to hold service providers to account the Council created an additional website which holds information the Council publishes.
-This includes the sets of information required by The Code of Recommended Practice for Local Authorities on Data Transparency (updated 2014).
+- 3.8.1 The Council establishes clear channels of communication with all sections of the community, other stakeholders and local partners, ensuring accountability and encouraging open consultation. - 3.8.2 During 2016/17 the council continued to engage and consult with local communities and stakeholders in making decisions on changes to services the council provides.
+To ensure access to residents and quality of consultations, the council utilises an online consultation portal.
+Some of the key consultations carried out in the last year have been: - Libraries Review Public Consultation - Consultation on Charges for Adult Social Care Services - Crime and Anti-Social Behaviour Survey 2016/17 - Council Tax Discount Scheme 2017/18 - Residents Survey 2017 - 3.8.3 The Council enhances the accountability for service delivery and effectiveness of other public service providers as it is a key member of the Bracknell Forest Partnership which brings together agencies that deliver public services including, inter alia, Parish Councils,

+- Police, Fire and Rescue Service, and the Clinical Commissioning Group and with businesses and people that represent voluntary organisations and the community.. - 3.8.4 The Council has approved Public Participation Schemes for the Overview and Scrutiny Commission, and its Panels and the Health and Well Being Board.
+The schemes aim to enhance public engagement and give residents a further opportunity to inform Councillors about the things that concern them. - 3.8.5 To increase transparency, make information more readily accessible to the citizen and to hold service providers to account the Council has an additional website which holds information that it publishes.
+This includes the sets of information required by The Code of Recommended Practice for Local Authorities on Data Transparency (updated 2015).